 Tea tree oil has antibacterial and antifungal properties which are a major game-changer when it comes to removing dandruff.
 They stop the fungus formation on the scalp which further helps in eradicating dandruff.
 Mixing it in with your regular shampoo/hair oil will do the job effectively.

 Aspirin tablets contain salicylic acid which is a great way to remove dandruff.
 Crush an aspirin tablet and mix it in with a little bit of water and lemon juice.
 Pour the mixture into a bowl of shampoo.
 Stir well and apply to the scalp.
 Rinse off with cold water and reap the benefits of dandruff-free hair.

 Omega 3 acids in your diet like fish oil and skin can help in healing scaling and dryness.
 Its deficiency is sometimes the major cause of dry hair, scalp, and skin.
 It also promotes nourishment and brings back the balance of natural oils to the scalp.
-An inclusion of omega 3 acids in your diet can help in combating dandruff.
+The inclusion of omega-3 acids in your diet can help in combating dandruff.